-While there is most definitely a lot of sunshine involved at this Disney resort, one should be able to find a retreat in the shade as well.
+While there is most definitely a lot of sunshine involved at this Disney Resort, one should be able to find a retreat in the shade as well.

 The lobby is bright and cheerful like everything else here.

 This stay was over Christmas.
 The tropical decor fits in wonderfully with the island vibe.
-If you are interested in learning more, I have an overview of resort-hopping at Christmas.

 Old Port Royale is also where you’ll find the gift shop, Calypso Trading Post.